lingling-CB/2017-05-04-SUNY-upstate/lessons/Day 1/02_intro_to_unix.md

 **Exercise**

 1. Change directories to the `untrimmed_fastq` folder and create a backup directory called `new_backup`
-2. Copy both fastq files files there with 1 command
+2. Copy both fastq files there with 1 command

 ***